 Adcorp to slash costs as tough conditions erode jobs market

+The employment services group was hit by a 69% plunge in cash generated by operations in the six months to the end of August

-Human resources specialist Adcorp, whose share price has lost almost a third of its value so far in October, said on Wednesday it would seek to slash costs at its operations as SA’s weak economy takes its toll on job numbers.
+Human resources specialist Adcorp’s share price fell to a two-year low on Wednesday, after it said it would slash costs at its operations as SA’s weak economy takes its toll on job numbers.

 The company swung into an after-tax loss of R447m during its six months to end-August, from a profit of R99m previously, hit by weak SA conditions and droughts and floods in Australia.